 So, what does all of this mean to you when designing your digital menu boards?

-WITHOUT FURTHER ADO, OUR 6 IDEAS TO CREATE A MILLENNIAL-FRIENDLY DIGITAL MENU DESIGN
+6 IDEAS TO CREATE A MILLENNIAL-FRIENDLY DIGITAL MENU DESIGN

 - Make sure your menu is as streamlined and intuitive as possible.
 Ordering should be easy.

 - Use descriptive words like “local,” “handcrafted,” “cage-free,” “organic,” or “GMO-free” if appropriate.
 Mention anything that benefits the customer’s health or the planet.

 - If you promote anything on social media, follow through with that message somewhere at the point of purchase through a promo board or signage.

 - Have “snackable” items available, and have popular items available a large part of the day.

 - The use of colors like greens and reds are effective to show freshness.

 - If possible, there should be ways for the customers to customize their orders.

 Millennials are changing the way we eat and dine.
 Food isn’t just about sustenance and three square meals a day anymore.
 Food has a story and millennials want to hear it.
 They want to be a part of something larger than themselves.
 This generation is connected at all times, so if you want the ultimate word-of-mouth advertising for your establishment, give millennials a satisfying dining experience to encourage those precious online five-star reviews.